failsafe-go/failsafe-go.dev/circuit-breaker.md

 1. TOC
 {:toc}

-[Circuit breakers][fowler-circuit-breaker] react to failures by temporarily disabling execution as a way of preventing system overload.
+[Circuit breakers][fowler-circuit-breaker] are [load limiters][load-limiting] that temporarily disable execution when failures occur.
 Failsafe-go supports two types of circuit breakers: *count based* and *time based*. *Count based* circuit breakers operate by tracking recent execution results up to a certain limit. *Time based* circuit breakers operate by tracking any number of execution results that occur within a time period.

 ## Usage